arelia-classroom-demos/pd-collaborate-with-github/what-do-you-teach.md

-# What courses do we all teach? 👩‍🏫👨‍🏫
+# What courses do we all teach? 👩‍🏫👨‍🏫 problem